October 2, 2008

 I get asked these questions a fair bit, and I also hear them mentioned in general conversation a lot as well.
 As somebody who prides themselves on knowing a reasonable amount about film (and it’s associated trappings) I figured it would be helpful if I published a Small Words Manual of sorts to help explain all this new, confusing terminology and technology.
 In this 4 part series, each essay will tackle the common issues that are causing the most confusion, in an easy to understand format that makes sense, and not confuse the issue even further.

-In Part 3, we take a look at what Home Theater is, and what you should look for when contemplating setting one up.
+In Part 3, we take a look at what Home Theater is, what you should look for when contemplating setting one up, and how to set up your home cinema to sound sweet as!

 Part 1 – What is Home Cinema?